deepwn/deepMiner/README.md

 OS pass: `ubuntu(debian)`

+## Update

+Just go `/srv/deepMiner` and run `git pull`

+DON'T forget backup your `config.json` !!!

 ## attention

-Some VPS's dns can't find DNS for pool host.
-Check your setting if it's wrong.
+Some VPS's default DNS can't find IP for the pool.
+Check your DNS setting if it's wrong.

 SSL cert request default TRUE.
-Use `certbot` set it up.
+Use `certbot` to quickly set it.

 ## Example